OpenMDAO/OpenMDAO/openmdao/docs/user_guide/sellar.rst

     openmdao.test_suite.components.sellar_feature.SellarMDA

-Notice that we're working with a new type of class, called a :ref:`Group <feature_grouping_components>`.
+We're working with a new type of class: :ref:`Group <feature_grouping_components>`.
-:code:`Group` is the container that lets you build up complex model hierarchies.
+This is the container that lets you build up complex model hierarchies.
 Groups can contain other groups, components, or combinations of groups and components.

 You can directly create instances of :code:`Group` to work with, or you can sub-class from it to define your own custom